StevenG-Jellyfish/bamtech-wordpress-simply-static/README.md

-# Docker WordPress Child Image
+# Bamtech wordpress depoloyment on AWS ECS

 This repository contains the wordpress child image.
 When creating a new WordPress project, you should download a zip of this repository and commit to a new repository.